appsody/website/content/docs/installing/ubuntu.md

 # Installing on Ubuntu

-Follow these steps:
+The easiest way to install and uninstall Appsody on Ubuntu is to use `apt`.

+## Prerequisites

 1. To avoid permissions problems on Linux hosts, your user account must be a member of the `docker` group, as detailed in the [Docker documentation](https://docs.docker.com/install/linux/linux-postinstall/), which you can configure by running:
 ```
 sudo usermod -aG docker <username>
 ```

+## Installing

+Follow these steps:

-2. Download the latest Debian install package from the [Appsody releases page](https://github.com/appsody/appsody/releases).
+1. Download the latest Debian install package from the [Appsody releases page](https://github.com/appsody/appsody/releases).
 The file is named `appsody_v.r.m_amd64.deb`, where `v.r.m` indicates the release tag.
-3. To install the package, run:
+2. To install the package, run:

 ```
 sudo apt install -f <path>/appsody_v.r.m_amd64.deb